March 13, 2014

 A: The Food and Drug Administration (FDA) defines cosmetics as "articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body's structure or functions."
 Examples include skin cream, perfume, lipstick, nail polish, eye and facial makeup, shampoo, and hair color.
 Any ingredient used in a cosmetic also falls under this definition.
 Products normally labeled as cosmetics are classified as drugs when a medical claim is made.
 For example, toothpaste is sometimes classified as a cosmetic, but toothpaste that advertises cavity protection is a drug.
 The same is true for deodorants advertised as antiperspirants, shampoos that make anti-dandruff claims, and lotions that contain sunscreen.
 Oddly, simple soaps that make no claim other than cleansing are not considered cosmetics under the FDA definition.

 Q: Is using animals to test cosmetics legally required in the United States?

-A: No. The Federal Food, Drug and Cosmetic Act (regulated by the Food and Drug Administration) prohibits the sale of "adulterated" or unsafe cosmetics, but does not require that animal tests be conducted to demonstrate that the cosmetics are safe.
+A: No. The Federal Food, Drug, and Cosmetic Act (regulated by the Food and Drug Administration) prohibits the sale of mislabeled and "adulterated" cosmetics, but does not require that animal tests be conducted to demonstrate that the cosmetics are safe.